Learning & Dynamics Seminars

 Thu.
 Oct 17, 2024 2pm Dr Nicolas Boullé (Dept. Applied Mathematics, Imperial College London) An overview of operator learning Amphi J. Haag

 Thu.
-Nov 21, 2024 2pm Dr Lou Zonca (Center for Brain & Cognition, University Pompeu Fabra, Barcelona) tba Amphi JJ.
+Nov 21, 2024 2pm Dr Lou Zonca (Center for Brain & Cognition, University Pompeu Fabra, Barcelona) Modeling disorders of consciousness at the patient level reveals the network’s influence on the diagnosis vs the local node parameters role in prognosis Amphi JJ.
 Gagnepain

 Thu.
 Dec 19, 2024 2pm Dr Emmanuel De Bezenac (Dept of Mathematics, UTH Zurich) tba Amphi J. Haag